w3c/wai-curricula/content/index.md

 ## Future Outline

-The table below shows how this resource could address different roles.
+The table below shows ideas for future curricula.
+These will address one role each.
+When completed, they will be linked from here.
 Currently only the first curriculum "Introduction to Web Accessibility" is available.
-Other curricula will follow, and will be linked from here.

 <table caption="Tentative Outline" aria-describedby="tablesummary">
   <tbody>